 - Alcatel One Touch Fierce XL (OT-5054N),

 - LG G Stylo (MS631),

-- From the Application list, tap Device Unlock.
-(Note: The application may be located in the MetroPCS folder.)
+- From that Application list, tap Device Unlock.

 - Tap Continue.